enola-dev/enola/docs/concepts/metadata.md

 ## Image of Logo

-This is read, again in order from:
+This is read, again in order, from:

 1. [https://enola.dev/emoji](../models/enola.dev/emoji.md)
 1. https://schema.org/logo
 1. https://schema.org/thumbnailUrl
 1. https://schema.org/image

-On the Thing itself, or via its [RDFS range](../models/www.w3.org/2000/01/rdf-schema/range.md) or [RDF type](../models/www.w3.org/1999/02/22-rdf-syntax-ns/type.md).
+and similarly to above first on the Thing itself, or if none then via its [RDFS range](../models/www.w3.org/2000/01/rdf-schema/range.md) or
+[RDF type](../models/www.w3.org/1999/02/22-rdf-syntax-ns/type.md).

 ## CURIE